-Nominations are evaluated by an Award Committee consisting of senior, knowledgeable, and experienced software engineering process improvement professionals.
-The restricted length of the nomination package generally does not allow a fully adequate description of the nominee's activities and results, but it should provide enough information for the Award Committee to determine that the criteria are likely to be satisfied.
-Nominees that pass this initial screening review are then engaged in focused interactions with the Award Committee to elicit more detail about the nominee's achievements.
-A positive decision requires that the nominee satisfy the award criteria to an exceptional degree.
-In the case of a negative decision, the Chair of the Award Committee provides an explanation, a detailed list of deficiencies, and advice regarding a resubmission in the future.
+Nominations are evaluated by the Award Selection Subcommittee consisting of senior, knowledgeable, and experienced software engineering quality improvement professionals.
+The restricted length of the nomination package generally does not allow a fully adequate description of the nominee's activities and results, but it should provide enough information for the Award Selection Subcommittee to determine that the criteria are likely to be satisfied.
+Nominees that pass this initial screening review are then engaged in focused interactions with the Award Selection Subcommittee to elicit more detail about the nominee's achievements.
+A positive decision requires that the nominee satisfies the award criteria to an exceptional degree.
+In the case of a negative decision, the Chair of the Award Selection Subcommittee provides an explanation, a detailed list of deficiencies, and advice regarding a resubmission in the future.

 For each nomination, the following steps are completed:

 - The Humphrey Award Selection Subcommittee evaluates the degree to which the nominee's work satisfies the award criteria for significant, measured, sustained, and shared improvement.

 - To evaluate whether the work is significant, the subcommittee considers as factors not only the breadth and depth of the work's deployment throughout the target organizations (e.g., the number of projects that have benefited) but also the certainty of the connection between the software engineering quality improvement work and achievement of the target organizations' performance goals (e.g., the strength of the link between the work and the improvements in quality and productivity).
 If a heterogeneous set of organizations (or projects) have different business goals (or different improvement starting points), it may not be sensible to aggregate deployment or impact data across organizations.
 In this case, the nominator should select a small set of individual organizations (possibly three to five) and report specifically the work for these.